xbeat/Machine-Learning/README.md

 A perceptron is a simple artificial neuron that forms the building block of neural networks.
 It takes multiple inputs, applies weights to them, sums them up, and passes the result through an activation function to produce an output.

+## Enhancing RAG with Knowledge Graphs in Python

+Introduction to RAG and Knowledge Graphs

+Retrieval-Augmented Generation (RAG) combines the power of large language models with external knowledge retrieval.
+Knowledge graphs enhance RAG by providing structured, interconnected information.
+This combination allows for more accurate and context-aware responses.

 ## Web Authentication Overview Session, JWT, Token, SSO, OAuth 2.0 Using Python

 Web Authentication Overview